jcblum/reprex-howto/reprexdata_advanced.md

 #>  $ var_numeric: num  4.3 3.1 4.5 2.8 6.4 5.3
 ```

+> :information_source: Did you notice the extra parentheses around the `name <- data.frame(...)` assignment statement?
+This makes R automatically print the resulting object.
+It's a nice trick to use when making reprexes, since it lets you and your audience quickly check that the data frame came out the way you expect!

-But R can also help you come up with your example values.
+R can also help you come up with your example values.
 This is especially useful if the data are supposed to follow a particular pattern or structure.

 ``` r
 set.seed(1)